-Eventhough the event triggers created with E-Maj limit the risk, some E-Maj components that support an application table (log table, sequence or function) may be dropped.
+Eventhough the event triggers created with E-Maj limit the risk, some E-Maj components that support an application table (log table, function or trigger) may have been dropped.
 In such a case, the associated tables group cannot work correctly anymore.

-In order to solve the issue without stopping the tables group (and thus loose the benefits of the recorded logs), it is possible to remove the table from its group and then re-add it.
-Four steps need to be executed:
+In order to solve the issue without stopping the tables group if it is in LOGGING state (and thus loose the benefits of the recorded logs), it is possible to remove the table from its group and then re-add it, by chaining both commands: